alsalafiyyah/alsalafiyyah.github.io/_posts/sects/habashis/_posts/2020-09-04-misguided-group-habashis.md

 > They speak ill about some of the Sahabah. [^13]

-For example, they speak ill about Mu'awiyah (may Allah be pleased with him) in a way that resembles that of Al-Rafidah (a Shi'ah group denying the caliphates of Abu Bakr Al-Siddiq and `Umar ibn Al-Khattab and making accusations against them and many other Companions of the Prophet).
+For example, they speak ill about Mu'awiyah (may Allah be pleased with him) in a way that resembles that of Al-Rafidah (a Shi'ah group denying the caliphates of Abu Bakr Al-Siddiq and 'Umar ibn Al-Khattab and making accusations against them and many other Companions of the Prophet).
 It is the duty of Muslims not to discuss what happened among the Sahabah (may Allah be pleased with them all), safeguarding their tongue to mention the trial along with believing that all of them were good and virtuous because they accompanied the Messenger of Allah (peace be upon him).
 It was reported that the Prophet (peace be upon him) said: "**Do not abuse my Companions for if anyone of you spent gold equal to Uhud (in Allah's Cause) it would not be equal to a Mud or even a half Mud spent by one of them.**" (Related by Al-Bukhari and Muslim). [^14]

 Allah (Glorified and Exalted be He) says: "**And those who came after them say: "Our Lord!
 Forgive us and our brethren who have preceded us in Faith, and put not in our hearts any hatred against those who have believed.
 Our Lord!
 You are indeed full of kindness, Most Merciful.**" [al-Hashr: 10]

 This is the sound belief concerning the Companions of the Prophet (peace be upon him) which is the belief of Ahl-ul-Sunnah wal-Jama'ah (adherents to the Sunnah and the Muslim mainstream) throughout the centuries.
-Imam Abu Ja'far Al-Tahawy (may Allah be merciful to him) said, explaining the beliefs of Ahl-ul-Sunnah wal-Jama`ah: “**We love the Sahabah of the Messenger of Allah (peace be upon him), but we do not exaggerate our love for any of them.
+Imam Abu Ja'far Al-Tahawy (may Allah be merciful to him) said, explaining the beliefs of Ahl-ul-Sunnah wal-Jama'ah: “**We love the Sahabah of the Messenger of Allah (peace be upon him), but we do not exaggerate our love for any of them.
 We do not disown any of them.
 We hate those who hate them, and we do not say anything but good about them (Sahabah).**"

 Love for them is true religion, faith and goodness; hatred for them is kufr, hypocrisy and transgression.
-Fourth, what we may note about this group is that they follow strange fatwas, which go against the Shari`ah texts.
+Fourth, what we may note about this group is that they follow strange fatwas, which go against the Shari'ah texts.
 For example, they permit gambling with the unbelievers to take away their money; they permit stealing the unbelievers' crops and animals on the condition that it will not cause fitnah (trial); they permit dealing in Riba (usury) when dealing with the unbelievers; and they permit dealing in lotteries, which is unlawful.

 ### The following are some of the matters they adhere to which are obviously against the Shari'ah:

 - They permit looking at non-Mahram women (not a wife or an unmarriageable female relative) in a mirror or through a screen lustfully.
 They say that frequent looking at a non-Mahram woman is lawful. [^15]
 - They say that it is permissible for men to look at any part of non-Mahram women. [^16]
 -  It is lawful if a woman goes out applying make-up and perfume without having the intention to seduce men. [^17]
--  They permit free mixing of men and women [^18] along with other odd and outrageous fatwas which go against Shari`ah; considering some of major sins permissible.
+-  They permit free mixing of men and women [^18] along with other odd and outrageous fatwas which go against Shari'ah; considering some of major sins permissible.

 We ask Allah to keep us safe from the causes which provoke His wrath and bring about His punishment.